cwallenpoole/TwigBundle/Docs/03-Configuration.md

 ## Configuration

-There are several ways to easily customize the Twig Bundle.
+There are several in which you may customize the Twig Bundle.
 For more advanched changes to the logic the Dependency Injection Configuration should be changed.
-I wont discuss this here, the Symfony (component) documentation should be read in this case.
+I wont discuss this here, the Symfony (component) documentation may be read in this case.

 ### Changing the .twig extension to something else